Privacy Policy

 You can contact the BKG using the central e-mail address named in the publication data or the e-mail address of individual staff members.

-If you contact the BKG by e-mail, the data you send - at least your e-mail address and the information contained in your message (including any personal data you provide) - will be stored for the purpose of contact and responding to your message in accordance with the time limits for record retention given in the Registry Directive, supplemental to the Joint Rules of Procedure of the Federal Ministries (GGO).
+If you use any of the above contact methods via email, the data you send - at least your e-mail address and the information contained in your message (including any personal data you provide) - will be stored for the purpose of contact and responding to your message in accordance with the time limits for record retention given in the Registry Directive, supplemental to the Joint Rules of Procedure of the Federal Ministries (GGO).

 Please note that the data will be processed in compliance with Article 6 (1) (e) GDPR in conjunction with Section 3 BDSG.
 To respond to your message, it is necessary to process the personal data you provide.